def-safe/defsafe-developers-test/readme.md

    - The submission must include the username and password for the admin account.

 2. **CRUD Operations for Cats:**
-   - **Create:** Allow the admin to add new cat profiles, including fields like name, description, and an image.
+   - **Create:** Allow the admin to add new cat profiles, including the following fields: name, description, and an image.
-     - **Bonus:** Include a feature that allows the admin to generate a random name for the cat.
      - The image field can either accept a URL or allow the admin to upload an image directly.
    - **Read:** Display a list of all cat profiles.
    - **Update:** Enable the admin to edit the details of existing cat profiles.
    - **Delete:** Allow the admin to remove cat profiles from the platform.

 3. **Stack:**
-   - Use **Nuxt.js 3** server functions for handling all backend operations.
+   - Use **Nuxt.js 3** server functions for handling all API operations.
    - **Prisma ORM** should be used for managing the database.
-   - **Supabase** can be used for user authentication and database management.
+   - **Supabase** should be used for user authentication and database management.

 ## Part 2: Public Frontend
 This section is where users can view the cats available for adoption and submit an adoption request.